Aoliva96/tech-blog/README.md

 [Sequelize v6 | Sequelize](https://sequelize.org/docs/v6/)

-I also referenced the week 14 bootcamp mini-project solution for the project file structure, and utilized a modified version of its jass.css file for project styles.
+I also referenced the week 14 bootcamp mini-project solution for the project file structure, and utilized a heavily modified version of its jass.css file for project styles/normalization.

 ## License